 The gross beta results at all sites show a trend of higher concentration during the winter months, typically October through February.
 These higher gross beta activities are attributed to increased concentrations of radon decay products due to decreased atmospheric mixing during the winter months when there is decreased atmospheric heating.
-The annual cycle of increased gross beta activity in the winter months can easily be seen in Figure 3.1.17, which shows gross beta activity at Wye Barricade over the last decade from 1999 through 2008.
+The annual cycle of increased gross beta activity in the winter months can easily be seen in Figure 3.1.14, which shows gross beta activity at Wye Barricade over the last decade from 2001 through 2010.

-DOH detected anomalously high concentrations of gross alpha, gross beta, Cs-137, Pu-238, and Pu-239/240 in 2009 at 100K East Basin.
+DOH detected anomalously high concentrations of gross beta and Cs-137 in 2009 and 2010 at 100K East Basin.
 In addition, external radiation exposure rates, as discussed in Section 3.3, are also elevated at this site.
 Radioactive material has been temporarily stored outside of the KE Basin facility since 2005, resulting in increased external exposure rates.
 The storage area was properly posted and access restricted.
 In addition, cleanup activities may have resulted in temporary increased exposure rates as well as increased atmospheric concentrations.

 Concentrations reported for plutonium isotopes are often either below or only slightly above the detection limit.
 In either case, the question arises as to whether plutonium is actually detected or not.
+As discussed above, the DOH results for plutonium isotopes in composite air samples are not available at this time, and therefore they will be discussed in next year's report.